alexhaydock/proxmox-cloud-image-prep/README.md

 Terraform project to prep Proxmox with a set of upstream cloud images ready to clone and use.

 ## Image definitions
-Images are defined in `imagelist.tf` as a set of variables.
-These are fed to `mod-images.tf` and `mod-vms.tf` which will download the images, and configure template VMs each of them.
+Images are defined in `tf-imagelist.tf` as a set of variables.
+These are fed to `mod-linux-images.tf` and `mod-linux-vms.tf` which will download the images, and configure template VMs each of them.

 ## Authentication
 Provide Proxmox auth credentials to the shell/Terraform process [as described in the Proxmox provider documentation](https://registry.terraform.io/providers/bpg/proxmox/latest/docs#authentication).